 - “How will you reach your target audience?”

-- “Where and when can you get your marketing messages across to your target market?”
+- "Where and when can you communicate your marketing messages to your target market?"

 - “How do competitors promote their products?”